 Vendor 16c0

-and product string USBRelay2
+and a product string of USBRelay2

 .